Sneakernet: United States

 In 2015 Amazon Web Services launched AWS Snowball, a 50 lb, 50 TB device for transporting data to the AWS cloud; and in 2016 AWS Snowmobile, a truck to transport up to 100 PB of data in one load.
-For similar reasons, there is also a Google Transfer Appliance and an IBM Cloud Mass Data Migration device.
+For similar reasons, there is also a Google Transfer Appliance, an IBM Cloud Mass Data Migration device, and Microsoft's Azure Data Box Disk service.

 Observation data from the Event Horizon Telescope is collected on hard drives which are transported by commercial freight airplanes from the various telescopes to the MIT Haystack Observatory and the Max Planck Institute for Radio Astronomy, where the data is analyzed.

 USSR

 In later USSR, the operating system called DEMOS was created and adapted for many types of Soviet computers by cloning versions of UNIX that were brought into USSR on magnetic tapes bypassing the Iron Curtain.
-This allowed to build Relcom country-wide X.25 network to provide global Usenet access for Soviet users which led to the registration of .su ("Soviet Union") top level domain in 1990.
+This allowed to build Relcom country-wide UUCP network to provide global Usenet access for Soviet users which led to the registration of .su ("Soviet Union") top level domain in 1990.

 In media

 Non-fiction

-The first USENET citation is July 16, 1985, and it was widely considered an old joke already.
+The first USENET citation of the above was July 16, 1985, and it was widely considered an old joke already.

 Other alleged speakers included Tom Reidel, Warren Jackson, or Bob Sutterfield.

 Although the station wagon transporting magnetic tapes is generally considered the canonical version, variants using trucks or Boeing 747s or C-5s and later storage technologies such as CD-ROMs, DVDs, Blu-rays, or SD Cards have frequently appeared.

-The very first problem in Andrew S. Tanenbaum's 1981 textbook Computer Networks asks the student to calculate the throughput of a St. Bernard carrying floppy disks.
+The very first problem in Andrew S. Tanenbaum's 1981 textbook Computer Networks asks the student to calculate the bandwidth of a St. Bernard carrying floppy disks.